Azure/wordpress-linux-appservice/WordPress/using_an_existing_mysql_database.md

-# How to point WordPress on Linux AppService to an existing MySQL Database
+# How to configure WordPress on Linux AppService to an existing MySQL Database

 Prerequisite:  WordPress database is already preexisted on your database server